-The Services segment comprises the Supply Chain Solutions and Logistics businesses.
-We provide end-to-end supply chain solutions services from product design, raw materials procurement, production and quality control, to warehouse management and last-mile delivery to retail stores and end-consumers.
+The Services segment is composed of the Supply Chain Solutions and Logistics businesses.
+We provide end-to-end supply chain solutions, from product design, raw materials procurement, production and quality control, to warehouse management and last-mile delivery to retail stores and end-consumers.